 - Wear a protective pad.

-- See a foot specialist
+- See a foot expert

 - Podiatrists may advise appropriate shoes or add padding to your existing shoes, consider prescribing orthotics, advise taping / strapping.